 - when someone can call to do the repair

-You can report a repair and make an appointment online, you need to have registered for this service before you can use it.
+You can phone us or report a repair online - you need to have registered for this service before you can use it.

-Emergency repairs will take 4 hours.
-These include works to burst pipes, gas leaks and total electrical failure.
+Emergency repairs (these include works to burst pipes, boarding up of doors and windows, gas leaks and total electrical failure) will take 4 hours.

-Urgent repairs will take 24 hours, which include works to heating breakdowns where you have no other form of heating, replacement door locks and blocked drains.
+Urgent repairs (which include works to heating breakdowns where you have no other form of heating, replacement door locks and blocked drains) will take 24 hours.

 Appointable repairs can take up to 25 days.
-Repairs will be completed as soon as possible by appointment.
-You can choose from four 2-hour appointment slots – two in the morning and two in the afternoon.
+Repairs will be completed as soon as possible.
+You can choose from 4 2-hour appointment slots:

 - 8am to 10am